davelively14/locorum/README.md

 - Allow user to individual results so they won't show up in results again
 - User authentication for socket
 - Export results to CSV
+- Write tests for backends
+  - Separate internal from external efforts
 - Allow admin to disable backends from admin menu
   - Implement show.html to Handle
   - Migrate add "up" boolean, default to true